theforeman/theforeman.org/plugins/foreman_remote_execution/nightly/index.md

 This can be useful when you have some maintenance window and if the execution gets delayed it wouldn't be safe to run when the window was closed.

-When settings up recurring execution there are many ways how you can specify the interval.
+When setting up recurring execution there are many ways how you can specify the interval.
 You can choose from hourly, daily, weekly, monthly interval basis and for advanced users there's option to specify custom cron configuration.
 This way you can setup various intervals, for example